 Stakeholder Comment Raised GLC Response Where Addressed the review of these documents Council observed that the proposed works will be controlled through and Environmental Protection License (EPL) with the EPA.
 Council notes that there is a comprehensive complaints mechanism to assist the public and there are proposed conditions for the EPL.
 Therefore there are no other concerns to be raised at this time.
 Parramatta City Council Noise criteria selected found to be appropriate for the project with noise management levels established based on the EPA Interim Construction Noise Guidelines.
 Noted N/A 6.3 Ground-borne Vibration Criteria Vibration criteria selected found to be appropriate for the project with vibration criteria established based on the relevant standards including British, German and Australian standards, sensitive medical equipment factors also taken into account with respect to activity in the Westmead health precinct.
 Noted - no blasting to occur on the project, Council supports this decision.
 Noted N/A 7.1 Construction activities Consideration should be made regarding impacts of potentially concurrent or consecutive construction projects on sensitive receivers, i.e. respite periods may not be sufficient if receivers are impacted by noise from other projects at the same time or consecutively.
 Consideration has been made in regard to cumulative impacts of consecutive construction projects as detailed in Section 8.6.
 This section also references respite periods in consideration of other projects.
 N/A 8.2 Mitigation measures Mitigation measures found to be suitably targeted for the varied nature of the sites and receivers, further refinement of these may be needed as the project progresses based on complaints received or outcome of real-time monitoring that indicates impacts in areas not previously considered for specific mitigation measures.
 Section 8.2 of the NVMP outlines how the mitigation measures are implemented.
-Mitigation measures will be reviewed through a ongoing site inspections (see Section 9.4.2) as well as through the validation N/A
+Mitigation measures will be reviewed through a ongoing site inspections (see Section 9.4.2) as well as through the validation N/A INTEGRATED MANAGEMENT SYSTEM NOISE AND VIBRATION MANAGEMENT PLAN SYDNEY METRO WEST - WESTERN TUNNELLING PACKAGE

 Stakeholder Comment Raised GLC Response Where Addressed monitoring detailed in the Monitoring Program.
-8.4 Additional mitigation measures As above As above N/A Same as above.
-9.4 9.4 Monitoring, inspections and reporting Construction Noise and Vibration Monitoring Program (NVMonp) should be made available to Council for review and comment.
+8.4 Additional Same as abov 9.4 9.4 Mo Construction should be ma Reports on m related monito regular basis Internal and in 8.4 Additional mitigation measures Same as above.
+As above N/A 9.4 9.4 Monitoring, inspections and reporting Construction Noise and Vibration Monitoring Program (NVMonp) should be made available to Council for review and comment.
 Reports on monitoring, complaint investigations and other noise related monitoring activities should be provided to Council on a regular basis and when requested.
 Internal and independent audit reports to be provided to Council also.
 NVMonP has been made available to Council for review.
 GLC will work closely with Council on a case by case basis if complaints are raised via Council or specific issues need to be resolved.
 Audits will be undertaken and made publicly available where required in accordance with Independent Audit Post Approval Requirements (DPIE, 2020).
 Any project information made publicly available will be hosted on the Project Website or Sydney Metro Website.
 N/A